Argent77/DjinniCompanion/README.md

 ## Introduction

 Meet Afaaq!
 The djinni who will be your faithful companion in the course of your adventures throughout SoA and ToB.
-Now available for Icewind Dale: Enhanced Edition as well!
+Now available for Icewind Dale: Enhanced Edition and the Enhanced Edition Trilogy (EET) as well!

 ![Afaaq's portrait](https://argent77.github.io/DjinniCompanion/images/AfaaqPortrait.png)